New Hampshire

 How to File a Data Privacy Complaint in New Hampshire

-If you believe a business has violated your data privacy rights under the New Hampshire Privacy Act, you have several options:
+If you believe a business has violated your rights under the NHDPA:

-- Appeal to the business first.
-Submit a request through the company's privacy notice mechanism and, if denied, use their appeal process.
+- Use the business's internal appeals process first.
+Submit a consumer rights request through the company's privacy notice mechanism.
+If denied, use the company's internal appeal process.

 - File a complaint with the NH Attorney General.
 Contact the Consumer Protection and Antitrust Bureau: